One step closer to your closest reading yet.

 A content editor.
 This is similar to a developmental editor.
 Content editors work on a more structural level.
 Again, I work on a smaller scale.

 A proofreader (hear me out).
 I mean this in an industry sense.
 When you think proofreader, you’re probably thinking someone who checks grammar and spelling.
 And yes, I do that.
 When I say proofreader, I mean someone who looks at proofs of a manuscript and checks alignment, margins, and formatting before printing.
-I do not do that as a copyeditor.
+I do not do that as a copy editor.

 An acquisitions editor, agent, or distributor.
 Maybe it goes without saying, but I’m not the person who’s going to put your book out into the world.
 I’m the person who’s going to make sure it doesn’t have any mistakes in it when it is out in the world.

-A copyeditor is:
+A copy editor is:

 …a proofreader.
 Or what we normally think of as a proofreader outside of the industry jargon meaning.
 I check grammar, spelling, usage, italicization, dashes, ellipses, etc.